The 12 Best ETFs to Battle a Bear Market

 Investors worried about the next market downturn can find plenty of protection among exchange-traded funds (ETFs).

-Investors worried about the next market downturn can find plenty of protection among exchange-traded funds (ETFs).
-Individual stocks can carry a lot of risk, while mutual funds don't have quite the breadth of tactical options.
-But if you browse through some of the best ETFs geared toward staving off a bear market, you can find several options that fit your investing style and risk profile.
+Investors who are fearful that 2022's market downturn is about to get a lot worse can find plenty of protection among exchange-traded funds (ETFs).
+Individual stocks can carry a lot of risk; on the other hand, mutual funds don't have quite the breadth of tactical options.
+But if you browse through some of the best ETFs geared toward staving off a bear market, you're sure to find a bounty of options that mesh well with your investing style and risk profile.

-Whether a bear market is coming remains to be seen.
-But investors clearly are at least rattled by the prospects; the S&P 500 has dropped more than 7% in just a few days.
-If you're inclined to protect yourself from additional downside – now, or at any point in the future – you have plenty of tools at your disposal.
+How nasty this bear-market move gets remains to be seen.
+But if you're inclined to protect yourself from additional downside – now, or at any point in the future – you have plenty of tools at your disposal.

-Here are a dozen of the best ETFs to beat back a prolonged downturn.
-These ETFs span a number of tactics, from low volatility to bonds to commodities and more.
-All of them have outperformed the S&P 500 during the initial market panic, including some that have produced significant gains.
+Here are a dozen of the best ETFs for a continued bear market.
+These ETFs span a number of tactics, from low-volatility stocks to bonds to commodities and more.
+Each has outperformed the S&P 500 so far in this market downturn – and several have even put up some impressive gains.

 - Type: Low-volatility stock